confluentinc/getting-started-guides/python/README.md

 <div class="alert-primary">
 <p>
 Note: This tutorial focuses on a simple application to get you started.
+For a closer look at Consumers and Producers, alongside Schema Registry and Cluster Administration, check out our course <a href= "https://developer.confluent.io/courses/kafka-python"> Kafka for Python Developers.</a>
-If you want to build more complex applications and microservices for data in motion—with powerful features such as real-time joins, aggregations, filters, exactly-once processing, and more—check out the <a href="/learn-kafka/kafka-streams/get-started/">Kafka Streams 101 course</a>, which covers the
+If you want to build more complex applications and microservices for data in motion—with powerful features such as real-time joins, aggregations, filters, exactly-once processing, and more—take a look at the <a href="/learn-kafka/kafka-streams/get-started/">Kafka Streams 101 course</a>, which covers the
-<a href="https://docs.confluent.io/platform/current/streams/index.html">Kafka Streams client library</a>.
+<a href="https://docs.confluent.io/platform/current/streams/index.html">Kafka Streams client library. </a>
 </p>
 </div>